 - You keep control of your time

-- It makes the transition of the weekend to week go smoother
+- It makes the transition from the weekend to the week go smoother

 - Your weekends feel longer

 - It makes you feel more productive, even on the weekend